Bolesław III Wrymouth: Normalization of relations with his neighbors

 After coming under the imperial sphere of influence, Poland normalized its relations with Bohemia at the Congress of Kłodzko on 30 May 1137 (the so-called Peace of Kłodzko), but the details of this agreement are unknown.
 This treaty was confirmed in the town of Niemcza, where Władysław, the eldest son of Bolesław, stood as godfather in the baptism of Wenceslaus, Soběslav I's son.

 In the last years of his life, Bolesław's main concern was to arrange political marriages for his children in order to strengthen his relations with neighboring countries.
 In 1137 Bolesław reinforced his relations with the Kievan Rus' with the marriage of his son Bolesław with Princess Viacheslava, daughter of Vsevolod, Prince of Pskov.
 In the year of his death, he finally normalized his relations with Hungary through the marriage of his son Mieszko with Princess Elizabeth, daughter of King Béla II.

 Death

 Bolesław III Wrymouth died on 28 October 1138, probably in the town of Sochaczew.
 There are no records about the circumstances of his death, and twelfth-century sources don't provide information about his place of burial.
-It was only in the 15th century that Jan Długosz recorded that the Prince's tomb was in the Masovian Blessed Virgin Mary Cathedral in Płock.
+It was only in the 15th century that Jan Długosz recorded that the duke's tomb was in the Masovian Blessed Virgin Mary Cathedral in Płock.
 He didn't reveal the source of this information, but it was presumably from the lost Rocznik mazowiecki.
 Wawrzyniec Wszerecz, Canon of Płock during the 16th–17th centuries, wrote that Bolesław was in a common coffin at the cathedral, where the remains of his father Władysław I Herman and several other Piast Masovian rulers were also placed.
+In his testament he divided his lands among his sons into five principalities.